Error-331/code_tests/docs/bible/links.md

 ## Anchor For My Soul

 Wonderful Gift - January 1 (God does not condemn us in our sin; he liberates us in his love);

+Trustworthy Help - January 2 (No matter the situation you are in today, God can help you through it);